Design & Technology

 The DT curriculum has been purposefully designed to ensure the key aspects of DT such as: structures, food, mechanisms etc are taught through a spiral curriculum to ensure all children have the chance to embed and retain the key practical skills and knowledge.

-Where possible there is a meaningful link to the classes’ current topic to ensure there is a real purpose for their product with an identified intended user.
+Where possible, there is a meaningful link to the class’s current topic to ensure there is a real purpose for their product and an identified intended user.
 DT gives children the opportunity to become designers and inventors, allowing them to develop their creative skills and have a deeper understanding of how everyday products work and are designed.

 All DT topics follow the same process:

 - Investigating and evaluating similar products to deepen their understanding of the brief.